ARMOR (ARMOR) Price Tops $0.0026

-ARMOR (ARMOR) traded down 0% against the U.S. dollar during the twenty-four hour period ending at 19:00 PM ET on April 23rd.
-ARMOR has a market cap of $185,468.28 and $95.97 worth of ARMOR was traded on exchanges in the last day.
-One ARMOR token can now be bought for $0.0026 or 0.00000004 BTC on popular exchanges.
-Over the last seven days, ARMOR has traded flat against the U.S. dollar.
+ARMOR (ARMOR) traded up 0% against the U.S. dollar during the one day period ending at 12:00 PM ET on April 28th.
+ARMOR has a total market cap of $185,486.83 and approximately $95.97 worth of ARMOR was traded on exchanges in the last 24 hours.
+One ARMOR token can currently be bought for $0.0026 or 0.00000004 BTC on major exchanges.
+In the last seven days, ARMOR has traded 0% higher against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.